Address inaccuracies published for summary values

-When you use Microsoft Project to create parent and child tasks, it assigns parent tasks the rollup of hours that are defined for all its child tasks.
+When you use Office Project to create parent and child tasks, it assigns parent tasks the rollup of hours that are defined for all its child tasks.
 Rollup hours are not published to Team Foundation so that the hours are not double-counted in certain reports.
 The Microsoft Project mapping file attribute, IfSummaryRefreshOnly, suppresses the publication to Team Foundation of the hours that are assigned to summary tasks.
 You can view the rollup of hours for summary tasks in Office Project but not in Team Foundation.
-For more information, see The Microsoft Project Field Mapping File.
+For more information, see Customize the Microsoft Project field mapping file.

-When both summary tasks and their child tasks contain hours in the effort fields, you essentially have double-counting of the level of task effort.
+When both summary tasks and their child tasks contain hours in the effort fields, you essentially have a double-counting of the level of effort a task requires.
 To address these inaccuracies, you must clear the Original Estimate (or Baseline Work for team projects that have been upgraded), Remaining Work, and Completed Work fields for the summary or parent tasks.

 In Team Explorer, expand the Work Items node for your team project, and locate the Work Items with Summary Values team query.

 This query is located either in the Team Queries folder or the Planning and Tracking folder under the Team Queries folder.

 Select (Collapse All) so that only parent or summary work items appear in the query results.

 Press CTRL+A to highlight the parent work items that are listed.